-The American Society of Cinematographers is excited to announce the fall launch of its inaugural ASC Master Class, the first in a series of quarterly, week-long seminars taught by the organization's most accomplished members.
+The American Society of Cinematographers is excited to announce the the spring 2014 ASC Master Class.
+This series of quarterly, week long seminars is taught by the organization’s most accomplished members.

 To encourage intensive learning and close contact with ASC instructors, the size of each Master Class will be limited to 20 individuals.
 The ASC Master Class has been carefully planned to set the platinum standard for professional training, offering a curriculum that will correct the inconsistencies and fill in the gaps of traditional film-school education.
 This will not be an introductory-level course, so attendees should already have a more advanced skill set.
 Registration will be on a first-come, first-serve basis, so don't miss out on this once-in-a-lifetime chance to gain firsthand knowledge from cinematography's most prestigious and celebrated artists!

 Monday, March 24 – Friday, March 28, 2014

 ASC Clubhouse, 1782 North Orange Drive, Hollywood CA

 "Our motto is 'Loyalty, Progress, Artistry,' but you might also add 'Education' to that, because we have a great many student-related initiatives," adds ASC President Richard Crudo.
 "Throughout the year, when ASC members are not shooting, we routinely participate in practical demonstrations and panel discussions.
 We also mentor students and lecture at schools around the world.
 Our new series of Master Classes, taught by our esteemed members, promises to be the absolute best of its kind in the world."

 Each participant will receive:

 - One year subscription to Friends of the ASC

 - A hardbound edition of the 10th American Cinematographer Manual